mdavo6/spree_shipstation/README.md

 this extension will export shipments that are in the state of `pending` and will try to capture payments when a shipnotify notification is received.

-## Caveats

-1. Removed [#send_shipped_email](https://github.com/DynamoMTL/spree_shipstation/blob/master/app/models/spree/shipment_decorator.rb#L9), which was previously available in `spree_shipstation`
-2. If you change the shipping method of an order in ShipStation, the change will not be reflected in Spree and the tracking link might not work properly.
-3. Removed the ability to use `Spree::Order.number` as the ShipStation order number.
-We now use `Spree::Shipment.number`.
-This was previously available in `spree_shipstation`
-4. When capture of payments is enabled any error will prevent the update of the tracking number.

 ## Testing